zw3rk/mobile-core-log/LOG.md

 ```
 this looks like some fairly frankensteined executable.

 9:07 Let’s see how that remote-iserv is actually built.
-The CI (hydra) allows us to inspect the “Build dependencies” quickly. (nix-store -q --tree /path/to/drv should do the same on the command line). (edited)
+The CI (hydra) allows us to inspect the “Build dependencies” quickly. (nix-store -q --tree /path/to/drv should do the same on the command line).
 9:12 From there we’ll find the following derivation /nix/store/6hfk11qxd52gkcimnz923cjx7ibgfvyq-remote-iserv-exe-remote-iserv-aarch64-unknown-linux-android-8.10.7.drv, and corresponding build log.
 The build log is fairly sparse, so we’ll (again) use nix-shell to get more insight into what’s actually happening.
 9:13 From the env again we grab (grep) the build command, and re-run it with added verbosity:
 ```shell